 Industry Analysis & Industry Trends

 In the long term, the industry will benefit from measures taken to prevent overfishing, such as the license buyback scheme.
 This scheme will have broad ranging implications for industry revenue.
-It may reduce the number of establishments given the paucity of licenses, but it also may allow larger catches with fewer operators, increasing economies of scale and possibly make those companies that remain more profitable... purchase to read more
+It may reduce the number of establishments given the paucity of licenses, but it may also allow larger catches with fewer operators, increasing economies of scale and possibly make those companies that remain more profitable... purchase to read more

-Industry Report - Industry Products Chapter
+Industry Report - Industry Locations Chapter